Teikane/yukitengen-blog/_posts/2021-10-03-upcoming-muv-luv-alternative-anime.md

 * Steins;Gate is about 40 hours.
 It took 24 episodes to be an successful adaptation.
 * Fate/stay Night is about 80 hours.
 It took 50 episodes and three movies to fully adapt.

 Base on the trailer footage it safe to assume it is the start of Alternative up to Operation 21.
-Even cutting all the techno-babble scenes it will be a very tight.
-Chances are very slim th
+Even cutting all the techno-babble scenes it will be very tight.
+Chances are very slim this adaptations will have the same success as the other big visual novel adaptations.

+My expectations going into this anime is just have a good time seeing the battles animated.
+Hoping for some decent key moments animated well.
+I do not have high hopes in the anime conveying the story in a satisfying way.